hrob144/titan-game/README.md

 ####Features to implement
 --------------------

-FOR STORY <p>'s ...
+FOR STORY /*<p>'s/* ...
 MAX LENGTH OF 107 CHARACTERS TO PREVENT THE TYPEWRITER EFFECT FROM BREAKING.

 Text effects ... make the text appear on screen as if being typed into a terminal.